domapic/domapic-base/README.md

 > NOTE: All the user-related commands above will only apply to *user* or *admin* roles.
 The users for *service* and *plugin* roles are added automatically when pairing with them is executed.

-As mentioned above, all users with *service* role, and all users with *plugin* role share the password.
-You can change them with the commands:
+You can change the passwords for *service* and *plugin* roles with the commands:

 ```shell
 domapic rolemod ROLENAME -p=PASSWORD